More About Our Curriculum

 Your Academic Statement

-Your narrative evaluations will include your academic statement.
+Your transcripts will include your academic statement.
 You will write an Academic Statement about your Evergreen education and revise this statement annually with support from the faculty that you're currently working with.
 You will decide how best to document how you are earning a bachelor's degree from The Evergreen State College.
 The final version must be submitted to the College as a condition of graduation, and this statement becomes the cover page of your official Evergreen transcript where it will introduce your undergraduate career to an outside audience.

 The Academic Statement will enable you to critically reflect on and assess your decisions, experiences, and accomplishments at Evergreen.
 This ongoing work of critical reflection and assessment is meant to foster thoughtful work that will help you better develop creative and fruitful academic pathways, and write a compelling Statement.
 Nancy Koppelman, Project Director for the Academic Statement and Member of the Faculty, narrates this short video on the power of the Academic Statement.

 Evergreen is fully accredited as a baccalaureate and graduate degree granting institution by the Northwest Commission on Colleges and Universities.